-1. Proposals for all new development in the Parish, including extensions to, and the conversion or replacement of, existing properties, shall include details of how far the principles and guidelines of the Egerton Parish Design Statement have been taken into consideration in formulating the proposals, in order to maintain the special local characteristics of the Parish.
-In devising and assessing proposals for new development account should be taken where appropriate of:

-a) development that creates places that are sustainable, durable, safe and suitable for their location and use, whilst meeting the relevant policies of the Development Plan;

-b) building form and style that is valued and promoted locally, including smaller houses with characteristically pitched and/or hipped roofing, richly detailed walls, small panel windows, timber doors, with subservient garaging and outbuildings;

-c) the use of locally distinctive external building materials, as appropriate to the location, such as clay roof tiles, Kentish ragstone, timber weatherboarding, red stock bricks;

-d) suitable boundary treatments, such as traditional mixed hedging, red brickwork or ragstone walls, as an attractive method of delineating new boundaries;

-e) attention to design detail, with the discreet positioning of service features, such as bin stores, cycle stores, meter boxes, flues and ventilation ducts, renewable energy components, external lighting, satellite dishes, aerials, telephone cabling, etc.

-f) the density of the proposed development and its impact on the character of the existing built environment and of the surrounding, distinctive landscape character.

-2. The height of new dwellings in the parish should normally be limited to two storeys to prevent a prominent visual edge to the village or obscuring key views and vistas (see Policy P4, p.33), including views of the Church tower.
+- 1. Proposals for all new development in the Parish, including extensions to, and the conversion or replacement of, existing properties, shall include details of how far the principles and guidelines of the Egerton Parish Design Statement have been taken into consideration in formulating the proposals, in order to maintain the special local characteristics of the Parish.
+In devising and assessing proposals for new development account should be taken where appropriate of: - a) development that creates places that are sustainable, durable, safe and suitable for their location and use, whilst meeting the relevant policies of the Development Plan; - b) building form and style that is valued and promoted locally, including smaller houses with characteristically pitched and/or hipped roofing, richly detailed walls, small panel windows, timber doors, with subservient garaging and outbuildings; - c) the use of locally distinctive external building materials, as appropriate to the location, such as clay roof tiles, Kentish ragstone, timber weatherboarding, red stock bricks: - d) suitable boundary treatments, such as traditional mixed hedging, red brickwork or ragstone walls, as an attractive method of delineating new boundaries; - e) attention to design detail, with the discreet positioning of service features, such as bin stores, cycle stores, meter boxes, flues and ventilation ducts, renewable energy components, external lighting, satellite dishes, aerials, telephone cabling, etc. - f) the density of the proposed development and its impact on the character of the existing built environment and of the surrounding, distinctive landscape character. - 2.
+The height of new dwellings in the parish should normally be limited to two storeys to prevent a prominent visual edge to the village or obscuring key views and vistas (see Policy P4, p.33), including views of the Church tower. - 3.
+Development proposals should also take into account all other relevant policies in this Plan.